dkoontz/camellia/README.md

 - Build production artifacts with `npm run build`
 - The compiled output is a single JavaScript file for Node.js
 - Set appropriate environment variables for production deployment
-- Consider using a process manager like PM2 for production deployments

-### Common Patterns

-1. **Route Organization**: Keep related routes in the same module
-2. **Model Design**: Design your application model to support all your routes
-3. **Error Types**: Create specific error types for different failure scenarios
-4. **Response Headers**: Use the type-safe header constructors from `Camellia.Http`
-5. **Validation**: Validate request bodies and parameters at the route level